BackmanLab/HP1a-Paper/README.md

 # HP1a Paper
 ## Overview
-This repository contains the analysis codes and data for the HP1a Paper.
+This repository contains the analysis codes for the HP1a Paper.